aaronmams/jekyll-now/_posts/2016-12-08-Researcher Degrees of Freedom, Gartley Patterns, and Porn.md

 I find this problematic because with over 2,800 companies, hundreds of commodities, and hundreds of currency and currency-pair spreads traded every day, there are literally tens of thousands of prices changing every minute of every day creating billions of possible price movements that can be examined for Gartley-ness.

 In order to test whether the Gartley in fact has a 70% success rate we would basically want to find a bunch of Gartley Patterns and examine how many of them exhibited the expected price move following the D point.
-This is where researcher degrees of freedom come in:
+This is where RESEARCHER DEGREES OF FREEDOM come in:

 ### Illustrating RDF